 Forensics: Linguistics

-Forensic linguistics is used to identify the author of a text or the person behind a voice.
+Forensic linguistics is the application of linguistic knowledge to identify the author of a text or the person behind a voice.
 Author identification (also called stylometry) is based on the analysis of certain patterns of language use: vocabulary, collocations, spelling, grammar, etc. Voice identification is based on speech sounds (phonetics) and the acoustic qualities of the voice.

 Author identification can be used, for example, to determine: